dstndstn/astrometry.net/docker/README.md

 This folder contains two Docker files.
 The first is for the solver, which provides the command line tools for Astrometry.net.
 The second is for the web service, which includes the Django-based web server and API server.

 Here's how you can set up a Docker container using these Docker files.

 ## solver

 The solver require "index files" to function.

-A common approach is to download the provided index files.
-One can use the command line provided below to download.
+One can use the command line provided below to download the publicly-available index files.
 Please note that all the command lines referenced in this document assume that they are being executed under the repository root, such as `~/astrometry.net`, and not the current folder.
 ```
-mkdir -p ../astrometry_indexes
+mkdir -p ~/astrometry_indexes
-pushd ../astrometry_indexes/
+cd ~/astrometry_indexes/
 wget -r -l1 --no-parent -nc -nd -A ".fits" http://data.astrometry.net/4100/
-popd
 ```

 This downloads only the "4100-series" index files, which are about 250 MB.
 For narrower field-of-view images, you may need the "5200-series" index files as well.